EliLauwers/assignment2/assignment2_report.md

   The outer query is rather simple.
 It returns every distinct emailadress that is not present in the inner query table.
-As such, it results in a table consisting of all registrations of all people who have rented at only one distinct enterprise
+As such, it results in a table consisting of all distinct email adresses of all people who have rented at only one distinct enterprise
 */